tarushi2309/OOPs_assignment1/README.md

 The files are organized to reflect the hierarchical relationships and responsibilities of the classes:

-- **main.cpp:** Contains the main program to execute the fest management platform.
+- **main.cpp:** Contains main program to execute the fest management platform.
 Has various usecases based on the roles of Participant, Core Member and Coordinator.
+Operates using menu-driven user interaction.